joshbrew/BT832A_Zephyr/README.md

 # BT832A_Zephyr
 Working repository for the BT832A test design.

-You might need to install a zephyr project fresh then just replace the files but it should install the dependencies automatically if you run the .ini in platformIO.
+You might need to install a zephyr project fresh with the nordicnrf52 platform.
+Try just running opening the project and seeing if it asks to install dependencies.

 Place the bt832a_ads131m08.json in `C:/Users/[you]/.platformio/platforms/nordicnrf52/boards`